scsnl/YZ_sMRI_math_reading_NT_2025/README.md

 ## Study Overview

-Proficiency in mathematics and reading is essential for cognitive functioning and predicts professional success, yet the molecular bases of individual differences in these abilities remain poorly understood.
+The neurochemical mechanisms underlying individual differences in children's mathematical and reading abilities remain largely unknown.

-In this study, we examine how multiple neurotransmitter systems relate to brain organization supporting mathematical and reading abilities in children, with two key components:
+Here we investigate how neurotransmitter systems relate to brain structural organization supporting these abilities in two independent cohorts of children.

+Two key components:
 1. **Brain Structural Phenotypes:** We derived whole-brain structural phenotypes associated with mathematical and reading abilities using structural MRI and Canonical Correlation Analysis (CCA).
-2. **Neurotransmitter Mapping:** We mapped these phenotypes onto the spatial distribution of neurotransmitter systems derived from PET data to identify which molecular systems are most strongly related to brain organization.
+2. **Neurotransmitter Mapping:** We mapped the spatial expression of these phenotypes onto the spatial distribution of neurotransmitter systems derived from PET data to identify which molecular systems are most strongly related to math- and reading-related brain structural organization.

-We employed a **discovery-validation framework** using two independent cohorts (ages 7–14):
+We employed a **discovery-validation framework** using two independent cohorts (ages 7–14 years):
 - **CMI-HBN discovery cohort (N = 760):** One of the largest neuroimaging studies of math and reading abilities.
 - **Stanford validation cohort (N = 231):** Independent replication dataset.